Hans Dobida: International Ice Hockey Federation

 Dobida began in international hockey in 1977, as the delegate from the Austrian Ice Hockey Association to the International Ice Hockey Federation (IIHF).
 He later served on the IIHF council from 1986 to 2008, and was its treasurer from 1998 to 2008.
 He also served as an IIHF auditor, and participated in its strategic consulting group.
 He acted as chairman of approximately 50 tournaments including the Ice Hockey World Championships, and served as chairman of the IIHF Continental Cup until 2018.
 He was chairman of the 2008 IIHF Inline Hockey World Championship committee in Bratislava.
 He stated that the IIHF's roller in-line hockey program provided development opportunities for IIHF members, and has grown in popularity and credibility with organizational support from Walter Bush, and the participation of former National Hockey League players.

 Honors and awards

-Dobida was named an honorary president of the Austrian Ice Hockey Association on 29 June 1996.
+Dobida was named an honorary president of the Austrian Ice Hockey Association on 29 June 1996, and later an honorary member of the Austrian Olympic Committee.
 He was inducted into the German Ice Hockey Hall of Fame in 2004, and into the Slovenian Hockey Hall of Fame in the inaugural class of 2007.
 He was inducted into the IIHF Hall of Fame in 2007, in the builder category.
 The induction ceremony took place at the 2007 IIHF World Championship in Moscow.
 He was later made a life member of the IIHF in 2008.
 He was given the Panathlon International Award in 2011, as a founding member of Club Graz.
-He is also an honorary member of the Austrian Olympic Committee, and is a recipient of the "Gold Medal" class of the Decoration of Honour for Services to the Republic of Austria.
+He was also an honorary member of the Austrian Olympic Committee, and was a recipient of the "Gold Medal" class of the Decoration of Honour for Services to the Republic of Austria.

+Personal life

+Dobida studied civil engineering, then was employed by an insurance company following in his father's work.

+Dobida died on 16 January 2025, at age 95.